tommywilczek/flowersApp/README.md

 # FlowersApp

+The FlowersApp is a simple CRUD Angular App that connects to a Mongo database.
+It is an exercise in following best practices used in modern, professional development teams.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.

 ## Best Practices

-This project is an exercise of using the following practices:
+This project uses the following practices:

 - Version control *committing early and often!*
 - Continuous integration *using TravisCI*